China's 2018 growth slows to 28-year low, more stimulus seen

 The government may unveil more fiscal stimulus during the annual parliament meeting in March, including bigger tax cuts and more spending on infrastructure projects.

-Some analysts believe it could deliver 2 trillion yuan ($295.13 billion) worth of cuts in taxes and fees this year, and allow local governments to issue another 2 trillion yuan in special bonds largely used to fund key projects.
+Some analysts believe it could deliver 2 trillion yuan (228.92 billion pounds) worth of cuts in taxes and fees this year, and allow local governments to issue another 2 trillion yuan in special bonds largely used to fund key projects.

 China has ample room for policy adjustments, statistics bureau chief Ning Jizhe said on Monday.